Arturia V Collection 9 review: With this in your arsenal, it’s hard to imagine needing much else

 There are too many instruments in the V Collection to describe in detail here, but all represent a masterclass in creating both sampler instruments and synthesizer engines for the modern software era.

 The simple pursuit of fidelity and editability in DAWs is all but over.
 Today, developers must think laterally and embrace the sonic character of analogue warmth, lossy digital formats and hybrid synthetic sounds as creative tools.
 These instruments feel less like attempts to replace their iconic hardware predecessors than unbridled celebrations of them, quirks and all.
 And where they represent original architecture, it’s with an explorative approach that seeks out novel ways to work with sound in a software environment.
-Arturia has met the market’s challenges with creativity and finesse and, by the looks of things, they’re far from finished.
+Arturia has met the market’s challenges with creativity and finesse and, by the looks of things, it’s far from finished.

 Get the latest news, reviews and tutorials to your inbox.Subscribe